opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Choose **Alerting**, **Monitors**, **Create monitor**.
 1. Specify a name and schedule for the monitor.
 1. Choose one or more indices.
 You can also use `*` as a wildcard to specify an index pattern.
-1. You can define monitors in two ways: visually or using a query.
+1. Define the monitor in one of two ways: visually or using a query.

    - Visual definition works well for monitors that you can define as "some value is above or below some threshold for some amount of time."

-   - Query definition gives you flexibility in terms of what you query for (using the Elasticsearch query DSL) and how you evaluate the results of that query (Painless scripting).
+   - Query definition gives you flexibility in terms of what you query for (using [the Elasticsearch query DSL](../../elasticsearch/full-text)) and how you evaluate the results of that query (Painless scripting).

 1. To define a monitor visually, choose **Define using visual graph**.
 Then choose an aggregation (for example, `count()` or `average()`), a set of documents, and a timeframe.
 Visual definition works well for most monitors.

-   To use a query, choose **Define using extraction query**, add your query (using the Elasticsearch query DSL), and test it using the **Run** button.
+   To use a query, choose **Define using extraction query**, add your query (using [the Elasticsearch query DSL](../../elasticsearch/full-text)), and test it using the **Run** button.

    The monitor makes this query to Elasticsearch as often as the schedule dictates; check the **Query Performance** section and make sure you're comfortable with the performance implications.